Danny Rampling: Retirement

 In 2005, Rampling announced his retirement from DJing with the initial intention of running a restaurant, although he changed tack to focus on his property business and the 'low carbon economy'.
 In 2007 he returned to music and began making some on-off appearances at selected clubs.
 In 2008 he published a self-help ebook entitled "Everything you need to know about DJing and success".
 He has since returned to regular DJing.
 Rampling is a keen eco-entrepreneur and built ten eco-friendly carbon reductive houses in St Leonards-on-Sea, Hastings, East Sussex, England.
 Along with business partner Simon Hinton they launched 'Green Town Revolution', a reward and offset system to encourage individuals and small businesses to offset their emissions.
 'Carbon Neutral DJ' with Norman Jay MBE is GTR's first project.

 In an interview with The Guardian in 2009, Rampling said that he was working in property development.
 While he does still occasionally DJ, Rampling said that "the lifestyle involves a lot of touring, flying around the world, spending weeks away from home and when you have kids it's not easy."

 Controversies

-Rampling has publicly expressed scepticism about vaccines, particularly those developed for COVID-19.
-He has shared content on social media platforms that questions the safety and efficacy of vaccines, aligning himself with the broader anti-vaccine movement.
-This stance has placed him in opposition to mainstream public health recommendations, and has drawn criticism from medical professionals and public health advocates.
+Rampling has publicly expressed controversial views about vaccines, particularly those developed for COVID-19.
+He has shared content on social media that disputed the safety and efficacy of vaccines, aligning himself with the broader anti-vaccine movement.
+This stance has made him become an opponent of UK's public health recommendations, and has drawn wide criticism from medical professionals and public health advocates.

-In addition to his anti-vaccine views, Rampling has also been associated with right-wing political ideologies.
-He has supported various right-wing figures and movements, often sharing content reflecting nationalist and populist sentiments.
-This alignment with right-wing politics has further polarized public opinion about him, with supporters praising his outspokenness and critics condemning his views.
+Rampling has been criticised more recently for appearing at events such as the Alliance for Responsible Citizenship which has been described as far-right, however, Rampling objects to that statement.